 do what you can

 So what do you think, not a bad screen design that you can adjust width, height, whatever you think.
-Obviously adjust colours because I don’t want people putting out portfolio projects with these hideous colours but do what you can.
+Obviously adjust colors because I don’t want people putting out portfolio projects with these hideous colors but do what you can.

 And that concludes today’s demo.
 Thank you so much for showing up.
 Save your work hopefully it’ll allow you to make a web page that responds to different websites without much trouble.